Westpac Google PayTM Terms and Conditions

 "Google" is a trademark of and means Google Inc. and includes its related bodies corporate and affiliates.

 "Scheme Provider" means Mastercard or Visa Worldwide Pte.
 Ltd.

 "Virtual Account Number" means the number created by the Scheme Provider and stored on your Android Device.
-This number represents your Card number and is used by Android Pay to process an Android Pay Payment.
+This number represents your Card number and is used by Google Pay to process an Google Pay Payment.